orpazush/Colors_Game/README.md

         Keep choosing colors until the end of the game.

     End of game
-            winning!trophy all the board is of the same color.
+            winning!🎖️ all the board is of the same color.
             Losing..👎🏼 you passed the maximum amounts of turns/moves.

     Notes -